-Wall Of Confusion And The DevOps Tea Party
+Wall Of Confusion

 As an I.T management model that expands on the Agile Development framework, DevOps has seen much increase in hype in the last two years.
 In contrast to how Social Media and the Web 2.0 concept defined content generation and content consumption, the collective approach to I.T operations and software development systems looked to enhance the systems based approach to building and operating software systems.

 The critical acclaim that DevOps received beyond its initial steps were further endorsed by movements like DevOps Days and DevOps Meetups, with each of these movements consistently gaining momentum towards standardization.

 As a discipline that brings development and I.T operations together, there are a few things we believe merit discussion –

 1) As a practical I.T model, DevOps is more than a mere cultural change.
 It also seeks to play a role in lowering the proverbial wall of confusion between Operations (Ops) and Software Development Engineers (Dev).
 It does this through collaboration on an enterprise level.

 2) The wall of confusion is one factor that separates devs from ops.
 This wall, if brought down, can contribute towards a more harmonious acceptance of what each party holds near and dear.
 For example, developers are more prone to working on change – as in continuous innovation and product enrichment.
 Ops, on the other hand, are more inclined towards a more stable environment that streamlines the whole software development life cycle processes.
 For example, business continuity via active release management principles to maintain business integrity may be valued more over change.